 Ouwens Casserly Projects are proud to be involved with the selling of the remaining blocks and Beachcomber, which will be the last of the developments available at Black Point.

 All of the blocks face the sea and have no road in front to obstruct the views.
 There are some sand dunes in the front and building a two-storey home can give buyers some impressive coastal views.

 Each allotment has access to the beach approximately 50 to 100 meters away depending on where the allotment is located.
 There are walkways to the beach from the main road and Outlook Road also.

 What size are the allotments at Beachcomber?

 The allotments range in size from 730 square meters to just under 800 square metres.
-Two allotments which face south are between 1500 to 2000 square meters.
-Being such large allotments, these two lots will lend themselves to large homes being built.
+There is one block which is approximately 1500 square meters.

 Can I choose my Builder?

 Buyers can bring their own builders and build one and two-storey homes with no major restrictions in terms of timelines.
 However, they do need to follow normal council requirements in the Yorke Peninsula.
 You are only allowed to build one dwelling on each block of land.